 Examples of operational documentation include guides, work instructions, plans, forms, drawings, flowcharts, work practices, training plans, and computer templates.

 These documents provide objective evidence of activities carried out and the results achieved in accordance with Levels 1,2 and 3 documentation.

-These documents can be either mandatory or implied by the HSEQ MS (i.e. intent derived by interpreting standards it is based upon)
+These documents can be either mandatory or implied by the HSEQ Management System (i.e. intent derived by interpreting standards it is based upon)

 HSEQ records include:

-- individual training needs analyses, records and assessment results
+- individual training needs analysis, records and assessment results

 - calculation results, monitoring, inspection and audit reports/follow up